Cart 0

 AsoProLapa started breeding scarlet macaws in 1996.
 The birds were all confiscated from the pet trade and could not be released.
 The third generation was ready to be reintroduced back into the wild, and the first releases took place in 2007.
 In total, 159 birds were released between 2007 and 2017.

 Important limiting factors of the success of macaw conservation are the number of suitable nesting trees available and poaching of nestlings for the pet trade.
 Therefore, artificial nests were developed that are harder for poachers and predators to access and in areas that are secure and monitored.
 The first 30 artificial nests were placed in the Pochote area in 2008.
-As of October 2022, there are 77 artificial nests, and 40 natural nests have been identified.
-The project in the Pochote region is very successful; over 130 chicks have hatched in the wild, and the wild population of scarlet macaws is currently estimated at over 250 individual birds.
+As of April 2026, there are 99 artificial nests, and over 40 natural nests have been identified.
+The project in the Pochote region is very successful; over 130 chicks have hatched in the wild, and the wild population of scarlet macaws is currently estimated at over 300 individual birds.

 support scarlet macaw reintroduction: